joshdayberry/core-solution-services/README.md

 ![Alt text](.github/assets/dns_a_record.png)
 - Set the IP address to the external IP address in the ingress.

+Be SURE TO SET openai and cohere APIs
 Apply infra/terraform for LLM service:
 ```
 sb infra apply 4-llm